David-OConnor/cuda_setup/README.md

 use cuda_setup::{build, GpuArchitecture};

 fn main() {
+    // -This first parameter is the minimum GPU architecture that will be compatible.
-    // The second parameter is a list of paths to all kernels to compile.
+    // -The second parameter is a list of paths to all kernels to compile.
     // The first kernel passed must be the entry point.
 All others are just to watch for changes to trigger
     // a new compilation.
-    build(GpuArchitecture::Rtx4, &vec!["src/cuda/cuda.cu", "src/cuda/util.cu"]);
+    // -The third parameter is the name of the PTX file to output. build(GpuArchitecture::Rtx4, &vec!["src/cuda/cuda.cu", "src/cuda/util.cu"], "my_program");
 }
 ```